LogoHistorical Figure MBTI

 The Mother's Invisible Contribution

 Johanna Elisabeth's historical significance is almost entirely parasitic on her daughter's.
-Without Catherine the Great, she would be a completely forgotten minor German princess — and even with Catherine, she is remembered primarily as a cautionary illustration of the mother who set everything in motion and then managed to exclude herself from the result.
-It is a strange form of historical immortality: to matter only because of what you failed to prevent.
+Without Catherine the Great, she would be a forgotten minor German princess — remembered, even with Catherine, only as the mother who set everything in motion and then managed to exclude herself from the result.
+A strange form of historical immortality: to matter only because of what you failed to prevent.

-Yet there is something more to say.
-Catherine the Great's psychology — her fierce independence, her determination to define herself on her own terms, her wariness of emotional entanglement — was partly formed in reaction to her mother.
-The woman who would become one of the most self-possessed monarchs in European history learned early that she could not rely on her mother's love to be consistent or unconditional.
-That lesson made her both harder and more self-reliant than she might otherwise have been.
-Johanna Elisabeth's failure of maternal warmth was, in a perverse way, part of the making of Catherine.
+Yet Catherine's psychology — her fierce independence, her wariness of emotional entanglement, her determination to define herself on her own terms — was partly formed in reaction to her mother.
+The most self-possessed monarch in European history learned early that her mother's love was neither consistent nor unconditional.
+That lesson made her harder and more self-reliant.
+Johanna's failure of maternal warmth was, in a perverse way, part of the making of Catherine.

-She died in Paris in 1760, the year before her son-in-law Peter III became tsar and eighteen months before Catherine's coup made her daughter the sole ruler of Russia.
-She did not live to see the outcome of the project she had set in motion.
-That, too, is characteristic: the Fe dominant often works hardest for a future she will not be present to inhabit.
+She died in Paris in 1760, eighteen months before Catherine's coup made her daughter the sole ruler of Russia.
+She did not live to see the outcome of the project she had set in motion — characteristic, finally, of the Fe dominant who works hardest for a future she will not be present to inhabit.

 Logo